php-fig/fig-standards/proposed/http-client/http-client.md

 This document describes common interfaces for sending HTTP messages.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## Specification

+### Client

 An HTTP client has the responsibility to send a PSR-7 request and return a PSR-7 response.
-When there is an error during sending the request or an error with network an exception should be thrown.
+The HTTP client MAY modify the response from the server before returning the PSR-7 response.

+### Exceptions

 An implementing library MUST implement `Psr\Http\Client\ClientException` for each exception it throws.

-It SHOULD implement exceptions for `Psr\Http\Client\Exception\NetworkException` and `Psr\Http\Client\Exception\RequestException`.
+When there is an error with the network or the remote server cannot be reached, the HTTP client SHOULD thrown a `Psr\Http\Client\Exception\NetworkException`.
+If the request is invalid and cannot be sent the HTTP client SHOULD throw a `Psr\Http\Client\Exception\RequestException`.
+Smaller issues like wrong HTTP version is not blocking the HTTP client to send the request and SHOULD not cause any exception.

 ## Goal